celestiaorg/celestia-app/docs/architecture/ADR-002-universal-share-encoding.md

         message start      | `1`     | `0`     | `0`
         continuation share | `1`     | `1`     | `0` <- client stops requesting contiguous shares when they encounter `0`

-    - This would enable clients to begin parsing a message by sampling a share in the middle of a namespace and proceed to parsing contiguous shares until the end without ever encountering the first share of the message which contains the message length.
+    - This would enable clients to begin parsing a message by sampling a share in the middle of a message and proceed to parsing contiguous shares until the end without ever encountering the first share of the message which contains the message length.
 However, this use case seems contrived because a subset of the message shares may not be meaningful to the client.
-    - Without the continuation share indicator, the client would have to request the first share of the next message to learn that they had completed requesting the previous message.
+    - Without the continuation share indicator, the client would have to request the first share of the message to parse the message length.
+If they don't request the first share, they can request contiguous shares until they reach the first share after their message ends to learn that they completed requesting the previous message.

 1. What happens if a block producer publishes a message with a version that isn't in the list of supported versions?
-    - It seems like this could be a `ProcessProposal` validity check.
-Validators already compute the shares in `ProcessProposal` [here](https://github.com/rootulp/celestia-app/blob/ad050e28678119adae02536db3ef5ce083ea1436/app/process_proposal.go#L104-L110) so we can add a check to verify that every share has a valid version.
+    - This can be considered invalid via a `ProcessProposal` validity check.
+Validators already compute the shares in `ProcessProposal` [here](https://github.com/rootulp/celestia-app/blob/ad050e28678119adae02536db3ef5ce083ea1436/app/process_proposal.go#L104-L110) so we can add a check to verify that every share has a known valid version.
 1. What happens if a block producer publishes a message where the message start indicator isn't set correctly?
     - Add a check similar to the one above.

 ## Alternative Approaches

-We briefly considered adding the info byte to only unreserved namespace shares, see <https://github.com/celestiaorg/celestia-app/pull/651>.
-This approach was a miscommunication or earlier proposal and was deprecated in favor of this ADR.
+We briefly considered adding the info byte to only sparse shares, see <https://github.com/celestiaorg/celestia-app/pull/651>.
+This approach was a miscommunication for an earlier proposal and was deprecated in favor of this ADR.

 ## Decision